-The GREB Chair is appointed by the VPR for a period of approximately 5, renewable for further terms at the discretion of VPR.
-The Chair ensures that GREB's review process conforms to the TCPS 2, and other ethical requirements listed above.
-In addition, the Chair should monitor GREB's decisions for consistency and ensure that decisions are recorded accurately and communicated clearly to researchers in writing as soon as possible.
+The GREB Chair is appointed by the VPR for a period of approximately 5 years, renewable for further terms at the discretion of VPR.
+The Chair ensures that GREB reviews uphold the TCPS 2, and other ethical requirements listed above.
+In addition, the Chair will monitor GREB's decisions for consistency and ensure that decisions are recorded accurately and communicated clearly to researchers in writing as soon as possible.
 The Chair's duties include but are not limited to those in the SOP.